dharmafly/noodle/README.md

 ### Errors

-noodle aims to give errors for possible the use cases were a query does not yield any results.
+noodle aims to give errors for the possible use cases were a query does not yield any results.

-Each error is specific to one result object and are contained in the `error` property with a string message.
+Each error is specific to one result object and are contained in the `error` property as a string message.

 Response: